shopware5/devdocs/source/sysadmins-guide/shopware-cluster-setup/index.md

 ## What is clustering?
 Generally speaking, clustering is a way to link multiple computers for a certain purpose.
-Usually this purpose is to increase availability and / or performance of the setup.
+Usually this purpose is to increase availability and / or performance of the setup and has several benefits:
-In case of Shopware, clustering has several benifits:

-* you can introduce redundancy for any single componenent (e.g. cache, appserver or database).
+* you can introduce redundancy for any single component (e.g. cache, appserver or database).
 Even if a component fails, the shop will still work, as there is no "single point of failure"
 * the load (i.e. the users) can be distributed across the cluster.
 So there is not a single appserver that will need to handle all users - but all users are distributed across all available appservers.